timursamanchi/k0s-cluster-terraform/README.md

-# k0s-cluster-terraform
+# kubernetes-k0s-cluster-terraform
-k0s deployment of kubernetes on aws cloud using terraform
+kubernetes k0s deployment of  on aws cloud using terraform